-The Fund has achieved a positive return of 10.26% over its RHP, meeting its investment objective.
-It has outperformed its comparator benchmark by 6.08% over the same period.
-Therefore, the Fund has been rated Green for Investment Performance.
-Annualised Performance - Periods to 31 December 2023 12 Months 3 Years 5 Years Since Inception Fund Return 9.83% 10.26% 9.63% 7.76% Relative to IA Global -1.88% 6.08% 2.69% 3.04% Discrete Performance - Rolling 12-Month Periods 31 Dec 2019 31 Dec 2020 31 Dec 2021 31 Dec 2022 31 Dec 2023 Fund Return 15.33% 2.45% 15.22% 5.93% 9.83% Relative to IA Global -0.31% -4.56% 3.84% 15.06% -1.88% \ Performance is measured against the IA Flexible Investments sector up until 11 January 2023 and against the IA Global sector after this date.
+Over three and five years, the Fund has achieved capital growth of 7.11% and 7.72% respectively, meeting its investment objective and outperforming its comparator benchmark.
+It has therefore been rated Green for Investment Performance.

+Annualised Performance - Periods to 31 December 2024

+12 Months 3 Years 5 Years

+Fund Return 5.63% 7.11% 7.72%

+Discrete Performance - Rolling 12-Month Periods

+31 Dec

+2020 2021 2022 2023 2024

+Fund Return 2.45% 15.22% 5.93% 9.83% 5.63%

+^{} While we have assessed performance across all share classes, for the purposes of reporting we have used A Accumulation.

 Comparable Market Rates

-Our review has identified that all share classes' OCFs are lower than their IA sector medians.
-We would like to draw your attention to the fact that all share classes have had an OCF cap in place since launch.
-This is to protect investors from the impact of fixed fees on the OCF while the share classes are still small.
-For this Fund only one share class 'Class I' requires the protection of the cap due to the recent growth in the Fund size.
+Our review has evidenced that the share classes' OCFs are lower than their IA sector medians.

+We draw your attention to the fact that all share classes had an OCF cap, which protected some investors from higher costs.

 A Shares l Shares

-Share Class OCF 0.84% 0.69%
+Share Class OCF 0.83% 0.69%

-IA Sector Median OCF 0.87% 0.82%
+IA Sector Median OCF 0.88% 0.80%

 AFM Costs

-The Fund and its share classes have an AMC that is lower than the IA sector medians.
+The Fund and its share classes' AMCs are lower than their IA sector medians.
 Economies of Scale

-We are comfortable that share classes have benefitted from economies of scale both due to their size and access to the fee arrangements in place with the ACD.
+We are comfortable that the Fund has benefitted from economies of scale both due to its size and access to the fee arrangement in place with the ACD.
 Classes of Units/Shares

-We are comfortable that all investors are in the most appropriate share class.
+Our review has evidenced that all investors are in the most appropriate share class.
 Share classes assessed: - Class A: a clean retail share class - Class I: an institutional share class also available through platforms Comparable Services